LEOXINGU/lftools/README.md

 </div>

 ### Load raster by location
-Loads a set of raster files that intersect the geometries of an input vector layer.
+Loads a set of raster files that intersect the geometries of an input vector layer.</br>    Optionally, it is possible to copy the selected rasters and paste them in another folder.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>